housecurve/housecurve.github.io/docs/usage/microphones.md

 HouseCurve supports the following [curve file format](../manual/file_formats.md#curves) for microphone calibration.

 If you are getting strange measurements, try another microphone.
-The [iPhone EarPods](https://www.apple.com/shop/product/MMTN2AM/A/earpods-with-lightning-connector) buried in your desk drawer are great for testing adapters, cables, etc.
+The [iPhone EarPods](https://www.apple.com/shop/product/MMTN2AM/A/earpods-with-lightning-connector) buried in your desk drawer are great for testing adapters, cables, etc.  You can also compare to the internal mics.

 ## CarPlay